12987084_1105455289518603_5439035865501866515_n.jpg

 At night, Piper slept at the foot of our bed.
 Soon, she began to alert to my shortness of breath and the silence that came when I didn't breathe at all.
 I was diagnosed in 2003 with Tracheal Stenosis, a chronic illness that continually grows scar tissue along the inside of the trachea and narrows the pathway through which we get air.
 At several points, my airway was only 2 millimeters.
 Yes, two millimeters.
 We were very blessed to be treated by Dr. Steven Zeitels at Massachusetts General Hospital, who, over the years, performed many surgeries, eventually stabilizing through a transplant and chemotherapy.
 Even with all the treatments and procedures, my airway remains very small, usually around 6 millimeters.
 Because our bodies tend to relax when we are sleeping, my greatest risk is at night.
 Piper began to nudge me when she noticed a change in my breathing.

 We were SOLD!
 While some of Piper's actions are inherited traits and behavioral characteristics, we have continued to work with her in other areas.
 Piper is now a certified therapy dog.
-She has experience working with children in public school classrooms, autistic and Downs Syndrome, physically handicapped, Hospice, and she has helped children in counseling.
-Piper also has aided in Domestic Violence Victims' Advocacy.
+She has experience working with children in public school classrooms, autism and Downs Syndrome, physically diverse, Hospice, and she has helped children in counseling.
+Piper also aided in Domestic Violence Victims' Advocacy.
+Piper started it all!

 Our little Piper became a big hit and eventually we decided to add to our number.
 Bella, an English Cream Golden Retriever, came to us in 2014 and was a happy and very busy little bee.
 We had more work than Piper could do in helping others, so we decided to send Bella to Doggie College at Dark Horse Retrievers.
 When Bella came home, she had doubled in size and was absolutely a big, fluffy snuggle bunny!
 She immediately started going to counseling sessions and into classrooms to lighten Piper's load.
 Still, the more we volunteered, the more we saw the necessity for canine helpers in our community and surrounding towns.